 Termination

-10.1 The United States or Purchaser, as applicable, may at their respective options terminate this Contract if Person continues to fail to comply with any provision of this Contract for a period of 60 days after receipt of notice of the non-compliance.
+10.1 The United States or Real Property Purchaser, as applicable, may at their respective options terminate this Contract if Person continues to fail to comply with any provision of this Contract for a period of 60 days after receipt of notice of the non-compliance.
 The termination will be effective on the last day of the second month following the month in which Person receives notice of termination.

-10.2 In the event of termination by the United States or Purchaser, as applicable, Person agrees:
+10.2 In the event of termination by the United States or Real Property Purchaser, as applicable, Person agrees:

-(a) Person may sell all of Person’s stored helium above the volume referred to in paragraph (c) of this section to a third party who has a helium storage Contract with the United States Purchaser, as applicable within 90 days after termination of this Contract.
-Person must inform the United States or Purchaser’s Representative of the sale.
+(a) Person may sell all of Person’s stored helium above the volume referred to in paragraph (c) of this section to a third party who has a helium storage Contract with the United States or Real Property Purchaser, as applicable within 90 days after termination of this Contract.
+Person must inform the United States or Real Property Purchaser’s Representative of the sale.

-(b) To the extent that Person fails to sell all of its remaining stored helium under paragraph (a) of this section, the United States or Purchaser, as applicable may, on behalf of Person, sell such helium.
-The United States or Purchaser, as applicable, will arrange for the purchaser to pay the purchase price directly to Person, and Person agrees that the United States and Purchaser bears no liability to Person for any part of the purchase price.
+(b) To the extent that Person fails to sell all of its remaining stored helium under paragraph (a) of this section, the United States or Real Property Purchaser, as applicable may, on behalf of Person, sell such helium.
+The United States or Real Property Purchaser, as applicable, will arrange for the purchaser to pay the purchase price directly to Person, and Person agrees that the United States and Real Property Purchaser bears no liability to Person for any part of the purchase price.

-(c) The United States or Purchaser, as applicable, may take title to and sell that portion of Person’s stored helium in the Federal Helium System or the Helium System, as applicable, as is necessary to cover any unpaid amounts owed to the United States or Purchaser under this Contract.
-United States or Purchaser will inform Person of the sale price for the stored helium when obtaining reimbursement for any unpaid amounts.
+(c) The United States or Real Property Purchaser, as applicable, may take title to and sell that portion of Person’s stored helium in the Federal Helium System or the Helium System, as applicable, as is necessary to cover any unpaid amounts owed to the United States or Real Property Purchaser under this Contract.
+United States or Real Property Purchaser will inform Person of the sale price for the stored helium when obtaining reimbursement for any unpaid amounts.

 10.3 Prior to the Conveyance, the United States may, at its option: